Kasper Schmeichel: 2021–22 season

 On 7 August 2021, Schmeichel captained Leicester City to a 1–0 victory over Manchester City in the 2021 FA Community Shield to win the competition for the second time in their history.
 Schmeichel also captained Leicester City to the club's first European semi final after being knocked out by Jose Mourinho's Roma in the UEFA Europa Conference League.

 Nice

 On 3 August 2022, Schmeichel signed a three-year contract with Ligue 1 club Nice.
-On 14 August, he made his debut for the club in a match against Strasbourg.
-The game ended in a 1–1 draw.
+On 14 August, he made his debut for the club in a 1–1 draw against Strasbourg.

 On 1 September 2023, his contract with the club was terminated by mutual consent.

 Anderlecht

 On 5 September 2023, Schmeichel signed a one-year contract with Belgian Pro League club Anderlecht.
 On 24 September, Schmeichel made his debut in a match against Anderlecht's rivals Club Brugge, the game ended 1–1.

 On 16 July 2024, he announced he would be leaving the club on a free transfer after one season, playing 31 games for the Mauves.
 He stated he was thankful for his time at the club, saying: "I will always remember my memories and my friendships made here."